Skip to main content

 View the detailed fondamentals of the market at country level (graphs, tables, analysis) in the Czechia energy report

-Oil is imported from Russia through the Druzhba pipeline ("Friendship").
-Since 1996, oil is also supplied from Germany through another oil pipeline (IKL) connected to the transalpine pipe (TAL) in Ingolstadt.
+Oil is imported from Russia through the Druzhba pipeline ("Friendship") and from Germany through the IKL pipeline connected to the transalpine pipe (TAL) in Ingolstadt.

 Interactive Chart Czechia Crude Oil Production